NirobNabil/misc/wsl_exercism/wsl_configure.md

     - copy the highlighted part

       ![exercise_folder_url](exercise_folder_url.PNG)
-    - run `cd COPIED_DIRECTORY`. replace `COPIED_DIRECTORY` with what you copied in the last step.
+    - run `cd COPIED_DIRECTORY`. replace `COPIED_DIRECTORY` with what you copied in the last step and also replace `\` with `/` in the `COPIED_DIRECTORY otherwise ubuntu won't find your directory.
-    - Now, when submitting you'll have to write directory of every file. for the *hello-world* there are two files you have to submit, `hello-world.cpp` and `hello-world-h` and these two files are in the `src` folder of your exercise folder. so, to submit these two files you'll have to run `exercism submit ./src/hello-world.cpp ./src/hello-world.h` (note that your current working directory in the terminal should be your current exercise folder). here `./src/hello-world.cpp` tells exercism to submit the `hello-world.cpp` that is inside my src directory, same goes for `./src/hello-world.cpp`. if you have multiple files in your src folder you'll have to add all of them after the `exercism submit` command.
+    - Now, when submitting you'll have to write directory of every file. for the *hello-world* there are two files you have to submit, `hello_world.cpp` and `hello_world-h` and these two files are in the `src` folder of your exercise folder. so, to submit these two files you'll have to run `exercism submit ./src/hello_world.cpp ./src/hello_world.h` (note that your current working directory in the terminal should be your current exercise folder). here `./src/hello_world.cpp` tells exercism to submit the `hello_world.cpp` that is inside my src directory, same goes for `./src/hello_world.h`. if you have multiple files in your src folder you'll have to add all of them after the `exercism submit` command.

 <br><br>